suanno/stage2/notes/analytical parametrization approach/README.md

 ### What we achieved
 As $a$ must be negative, with this analytical approach we **only achieved to control** the **height** and **width** of the kink for **decreasing** them.

-And we still do not know the analytical shape of the kink $u_k$.
+And we still do not know the analytical shape of the kink $u_k$, we only know